swiftlang/swift/docs/SIL.rst

   %1 = alloc_stack $T
   // %1 has type $*T

-Allocates enough uninitialized memory on the stack to contain a value of type ``T``.
+Allocates enough uninitialized memory that is sufficiently aligned on the stack to contain a value of type ``T``.
 The result of the instruction is the address of the allocated memory. ``alloc_stack`` marks the start of the lifetime of the value; the allocation must be balanced with a ``dealloc_stack`` instruction to mark the end of its lifetime.
 The memory is not retainable;